 Sara first visited Yangjuan School as an exchange student at Sichuan University in 2004-05.
 For her senior anthropology project, she made a video of Nuosu women’s traditional needlework skills.
 She returned in 2006 to teach kindergartners finger-painting and hand-washing.
 Sara spent so much time at the University of Washington that she earned a BA in Anthropology, a MEd in Special Education, and became a Board Certified Behavior Analyst.
 She is a special education teacher in Seattle Public Schools.
 Sara loves teaching her middle school students who have autism.
 While work is fun and fulfilling, she also enjoys spending time with her Chengdu born terrier, Baozi.

-He Wenhai, or Yyhxo Vuqie, joins the CMEF board in September, 2015.
-He is a Nuosu scholar, native of Mianning County in Liangshan, is an Assistant Researcher at the Sichuan Nationalities Research Institute and a doctoral student in Anthropology/Ethnology at Southwest Nationalities University.
+He Wenhai, or Yyhxo Vuqie, joined the CMEF board in September, 2015.
+He is a Nuosu scholar, native of Mianning County in Liangshan.
+He earned his doctorate in Ethnology from Southwest Nationalities University in 2016 and is now Assistant Professor in the College of Yi Studies at Xichang College in Xichang, the capital of the Cool Mountains.
 He has interested in society, culture, and social change among minority ethnic groups in Southwest China.
-He visited Yangjuan twice in 2015, and will be handling finances and local liaison for CMEF in Sichuan.
-We are delighted to have Vuqie as our newest board member.
+He has visited Yangjuan many times and now handles local finances and scholarships for CMEF in Sichuan.

 Rachel Meyer, Development Coordinator

 Rachel graduated from the University of Washington in 2006 with a B.S. in Plant Biology and a B.A. in Visual Art.
 At UW she spent a year at Sichuan University in the UW Worldwide program and worked with the Yi communities in and around Yangjuan on two projects: 1) to catalogue the local uses of plants for food, fodder, medicine, and construction, and 2) to test the water quality of agricultural streams and drinking water sources.
 These experiences in Yangjuan that showcased innovative plant uses in marginalized communities inspired Rachel to study the uses, history, and evolution of food crop landraces.
 She wanted to combine molecular laboratory research with fieldwork as much as possible, so pursued a PhD at the City University of New York and New York Botanical Garden joint Biology Program, studying Asian eggplants, followed by a postdoc at New York University, studying African rice.
+She is now executive director of the University of California Consortium for Genomic Conservation.
 Grateful to the Yi people, who guided her education, Rachel seeks to improve educational opportunities for students in these communities.